 Millions of Americans suffer from nasal allergies, commonly known as hay fever.
 Often fragrant flowers are blamed for the uncomfortable symptoms, yet they are rarely the cause; their pollens are too heavy to be airborne.
-An ear, nose, and throat specialist can help determine the substances causing your discomfort and develop a management plan that will help make life more enjoyable.
+An ear, nose, and throat specialist allergist in NYC can help determine the substances causing your discomfort and develop a management plan that will help make life more enjoyable.

 Why Does The Body Develop Allergies?